-- 334. Whilst the operation of a successful hackney carriage and private hire vehicle service is important to the economic well-being of the Borough, it is equally important that the service provided by the trade is properly regulated in order to instil confidence in the travelling public who wish to use the service. - 335.
+- 337. Whilst the operation of a successful hackney carriage and private hire vehicle service is important to the economic well-being of the Borough, it is equally important that the service provided by the trade is properly regulated in order to instil confidence in the travelling public who wish to use the service. - 338.
 Enforcement of hackney carriage and private hire matters is undertaken by the Council.
-The Police may also take action in certain circumstances. - 336.
+The Police may also take action in certain circumstances. - 339.
 Officers of the Council (usually Licensing Enforcement Officers) are authorised by the Council to undertake enforcement work.
 The Assistant Director of Economic Growth and Neighbourhood Services authorises such officers.
 In undertaking such work the Officers will comply with the appropriate Enforcement Policy Statement.
 Enforcement work includes routine checks and inspections, investigating complaints made about drivers, vehicles and operators in addition to matters observed by Officers e.g. vehicle defects.
-The Council can consider circumstances of concern even though a conviction has not been obtained or the conduct does not amount to a criminal offence. - 337.
-The Council may take appropriate disciplinary action against licensees in accordance with this policy. - 338.
-The Council's Licensing Committee may also determine the appropriate disciplinary action (if any) to take against licensees referred to it.
+The Council can consider circumstances of concern even though a conviction has not been obtained or the conduct does not amount to a criminal offence. - 340.
+Where the need arises, the Council will jointly authorise officers from other local authorities so that compliance and enforcement action can be taken against licensees from outside their area. - 341.
+The Council may take appropriate disciplinary action against licensees in accordance with this policy.

+342. The Council's Licensing Committee may also determine the appropriate disciplinary action (if any) to take against licensees referred to it.
 The procedure for referral to Committee and the Committee procedure are detailed at Appendix 22